HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 This means that the root ball of the Citronella plant needs to be planted at the same depth in your garden as in the original pot.

-Tip: If you are planting multiple Citronella plants, then make sure you keep no less than eight inches apart.
+Tip: If you are planting multiple Citronella plants, ensure they are at least eight inches apart.
 Failing to do this will put the plants in direct competition with each other, and once the roots start to take hold, they will either kill one another or not reach their full potential.

 Next, you’ll need to put roughly two inches of organic compost around the plant (remember, 5-10-5 slow-release fertilizer is best for these plants).
 Make sure you follow the packaging instructions while planning.

-This ensures you have the correct amount of room for the roots to “breathe,” allowing the plant to grow to its full potential.
+This ensures you have the correct room for the roots to “breathe,” allowing the plant to grow to its full potential.

 Water the soil around the plants.
 This compacts the soil around the root and keeps air pockets from forming.
 Of course, you won’t want to allow the soil to dry once you have planted them.